daitc2004/aws-cfn-control/README.md

 ## AWS CFN Control

 AWS-CFN-Control is an interface for managing and launching AWS CloudFormation stacks from the command line.
-The cfnctl command provides the core functionality, with several other commands that will find AMI info, get stack status, build CloudFormation mappings, and many other features. ~
+The `cfnctl` command provides the core functionality, with several other commands that will find AMI info, get stack status, build CloudFormation mappings, and many other features.

 ## License

 This library is licensed under the Apache 2.0 License.

+## Installation

 ```
-sudo pip install awscfnctl
+sudo pip install aws-cfn-control
 ```

 ## Launch stack using a cfnctl configuration file